VNG-Realisatie/authorization-decision-log/specifications.md

 ### Logged sources

-For information sources that are logged in an external log, a request identifier is needed to look up the corresponding request in te external log.
+For information sources that are logged in an external log, a request identifier is needed to look up the corresponding request in the external log.

 It is *RECOMMENDED* to use the W3C Trace Context standard as the request identifier.
 Such a request *SHOULD* have the same `trace_id` as request to the PDP, in which case the source reference can consist of only the value of the `span_id`.